 What Are the Key Components of a Position Set?

 Multiple position set dates can be obtained from the API in a single request, which are returned inside a “dates” array.

 Each item inside the dates array includes the position set date in ISO 8601 Date format.

 Each date may also include the equity override value of the position set, if available.
 This is useful field to use if you have a custom reference value (e.g. AUM or NAV) that you would like the system use in the analytics calculations.
 This should be expressed in the portfolio's local currency & match the currency used for the economic exposure for each position.

 The GMV of the position set.
 This is a calculated field and does not need to be passed when the position set is passed as an input.

-An “equities” array inside each date lists the equity holdings of the position set, including the ID and weight (“economicExposure”) of each security.
+An “equities” array inside each date lists the equity holdings of the position set, including each securities:

 Putting together all of the above, querying a sample position set could return the following JSON structure:

 The Omega Point API has various nodes that can be used in conjunction with position sets.
 These nodes can either accept an inline position set, or reference a position set that has already been uploaded.
 In the latter case, you can directly reference a benchmark or a portfolio in your account by using some of the optional position set fields: